quantumJLBass/boa-fraud/profiles/addresses/US/STATES/NORTH CAROLINA/1552 UNION RD, STE C, GASTONIA, NC, 28054-5523/1552 UNION RD, STE C, GASTONIA, NC, 28054-5523.md

 
 Share
 Response from the owner 2 years ago
 Thanks for your positive feedback of Nancy Poteat, Kimberly!
-We make it a priority to ensure that every borrower feels that they have a partner in the home financing process, and we’re happy to hear you had a great experience with Nancy and Linda.
+We make it a priority to ensure that every borrower feels that they have a partner in the home financing process, and we're happy to hear you had a great experience with Nancy and Linda.
 We wish you the best of luck in your new journey!

 Sarah Saunders